 Dr. Kate Ott is Professor of Christian Social Ethics at Drew University Theological School in Madison, NJ.
 She holds a doctorate in Christian Social Ethics from Union Theological Seminary in the city of New York and a Masters of Arts in Religion from Yale Divinity School.
 View full CV.

 Find out more about Kate’s:

-Kate publishes on issues of sexuality (including reproductive issues), children and moral agency, digital technology and feminism in religion.
-Her teaching areas include Christian ethics (history and method); medical and healthcare ethics; children, youth, and young adults; sexuality; and feminist ethics/theology.
-She uses feminist pedagogies as well as integrating advanced technologies.
+Kate publishes on issues of sexuality (including reproductive issues), children and moral agency, professional ethics, digital technology and feminism in religion.
+Her teaching areas include Christian ethics (history and method); medical and healthcare ethics; children, youth, and young adults; sexuality; digital ethics; and feminist ethics/theology.
+She uses feminist pedagogies as well as integrating advanced digital technologies.

-Kate is the editor of the Journal of Feminism in Religion of FSR, Inc. as well as serving on the Web and Books boards.
-FSR is always find ways to bring the study of feminism in religion to a wider audience in a variety of formats.
+Kate is the editor of the Journal of Feminism in Religion of FSR, Inc. as well as having served on the Web and Books boards.
+FSR finds ways to bring the study of feminism in religion to a wider audience in a variety of formats.
 She works with and leads a number of committees in professional societies as well as advising non-profits that interact with seminaries and religious studies associations.
-Kate believes these efforts will help draw wider connections and accountability between the academy, congregations, and religiously influenced political movements.
+Kate believes these efforts will help draw wider connections and accountability for and to the academy, congregations, and religiously influenced political movements.

 Kate continues to conduct workshops related to technology, sexuality, youth, young adults, and parenting in addition to her teaching and research.